elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

      6. Submit the file for processing
      7. When transcription is complete, your output files will automatically download to your computer

-!!! note "Using an on-device GUI such as Whisper Transcription (Intermediate)"
+!!! note "Using an on-device GUI such as Whisper Transcription (intermediate)"

      1. Download the Whisper Transcription app (developed by Good Snooze) from the Mac App Store
      2. In the app, download the Small Whisper model for faster performance